 Mommy Makeover Recovery Week-by-Week Timeline

-While experiences vary with procedures chosen and individual factors, Mommy Makeover recovery time generally proceeds as follows:
+While experiences vary, Mommy Makeover recovery time generally proceeds as follows:

 Week 1

-Week 1 is the most extreme part of recovery as your body is in shock from all of the changes that have suddenly occurred.
-Do not expect to do anything except sleep, eat, and get up for bathroom breaks and small jaunts in your home to keep your blood moving.
+Week 1 is the most extreme part of recovery—your body has just been through a lot of sudden changes.
+Don’t expect to do anything except sleep, eat, get up for bathroom breaks, and take small jaunts in your home to keep your blood moving.
 Walking slightly hunched over is normal during the first week.
-It is important to have all responsibilities handled before surgery as you won’t remember or have any drive to complete tasks.
-Have your partner, friends, and kids handle grocery shopping, meals, household chores, etc.
+Your focus should be on resting rather than completing tasks.
+Have your partner, friends, or caregivers handle grocery shopping, meals, household chores, and other tasks.

 Week 2